 A comparison of mean scores and response rates by department/discipline for the School of Health Professions is shown below in Figure 5.
-The Human Services Department exhibits the highest response rates at 52%, followed by the AS Nursing Program (46%) and then the Health Information Tech.
-Program (34%).
+The Human Services Department exhibits the highest response rates at 55%, followed by the Health Information Technology Program (54%) and then the AS Nursing Program (44%).
 The Dental program exhibits the highest scores in the SOS as well as the most consistent.
-The Fire Science and EMS Program exhibits the lowest scores where EMS exhibits the lowest of any question with a 2.9 for Q10.
+The Fire Science, BS Nursing, and Radiologic Technology Programs all exhibit at least one question that is the lowest across the school.
+The lowest score from Q7, Q12, and Q13 stem from the BS Nursing program.
+The lowest from Q8, Q10, Q14, and Q15 stem from the Radiologic Technology program.
+And finally, the lowest from Q9 and Q11 stem from the Fire Science program.